SaraMS/data-catalog-dotnet-get-started/README.md

 * Download the sample project
 * Open it in Visual Studio and install the latest version of dependent NuGet packages (e.g Microsoft.IdentityModel.Clients.ActiveDirectory)
-* Create (or use and existing) Azure Active Directory Application ID and the corresponding information.
+* Create (or use an existing) Azure Active Directory Application ID and corresponding information.
 If you do not have one and need instructions on how to get one, you can check [here](https://docs.microsoft.com/en-us/rest/api/datacatalog/register-a-client-app)
 * Compile the app.
 * You are now ready to run it.